 Is vegan the right choice?

 For me, becoming vegan felt like the right choice to make.
 It's allowed me to re-think the way that I eat and cook, and it's given me a more conscious way of life.
 I love food and I love to eat but I’d never been a big fan of cooking, until I became vegan.
 Now my passion for cooking has been reignited.
-I have loved exploring the different food options and discovering new recipes that I would never have dreamed of making before.
+I love exploring the different food options and discovering new recipes that I would never have dreamed of making before.
 (It's not all about salads!)

-I still continue to experiment with my own vegan nutrition, especially as I am continually learning how to improve my fitness as an athlete.
-By taking a certification in vegan health nutrition I sought to gain the sufficient knowledge to begin to help other people convert to a vegan lifestyle too.
+I still continue to experiment with my own vegan nutrition, I'm constantly learning and finding ways of how to improve my fitness as an athlete.
+By taking a certification in vegan health nutrition I wanted to gain the necessary knowledge as I aspire to help other people convert to a vegan lifestyle too.

 I find that one of the main reasons people find the vegan lifestyle unsustainable is because they are unsure of what foods to eat and cook, and they struggle to achieve a balanced diet.
 The thought process that goes into choosing and cooking vegan food can be daunting and complex at first, but there’s never been a better or easier time to go vegan.